cms-sw/cmssw/Validation/RecoParticleFlow/README.md

 Note that the default era, condition, and samples are now set to Run4.
 Change CONDITIONS and ERA in test/run_relval.sh when trying other era, before trying the above commands.
-Also check (and if necessary, update) input samples and conf.Site.storageSite specified in $CMSSW_BASE/src/Validation/RecoParticleFlow/crab/multicrab.py (default storage site is T2_US_Caltech, but change it to your favorite site you have access to. use crab checkwrite --site=<site> to check your permission).
+Also check (and if necessary, update) input samples and conf.Site.storageSite specified in `$CMSSW_BASE/src/Validation/RecoParticleFlow/crab/multicrab.py` (default storage site is `T3_US_Baylor`, but change it to your favorite site you have access to. use `crab checkwrite --site=<site>` to check your permission).
 Take note that the CMSSW python3 configuration for running the RECO sequence is dumped into `crab/step3_dump.py`.